-The Authority is in the midst of a three year transition plan to prepare for the possible retirement of the Director in 2014-15.
-The Administrative Assistant hired during the 2010-11 fiscal year took responsibility for Accounts Payable during 2011-12.
-Over the next two years the Administrative Assistant will be given progressively more responsibility for all aspects of the financial management of the Authority so that she will be able to assume those duties seamlessly in the absence of the current Director.
+The Authority continued with its three year transition plan to prepare for the retirement of the Director in 2014-15.
+The Administrative Assistant became the Assistant Director during 2012-13, and her hours were increased for 2013-14 so that she could shadow the Director over the next year.
+The Assistant Director has been given progressively more responsibility for all aspects of the financial management of the Authority so that she will be able to assume those duties seamlessly when the current Director moves from full time to part time in 2014-15.